Electrodynamic Power Architectures for IoT:

 Distributed Infrastructure Nodes

-Smart city sensor grids, telecom edge nodes, and autonomous access control systems where wired supply introduces deployment cost and maintenance complexity.
+Smart city sensor grids, telecom edge nodes, and unattended access-control nodes where wired supply introduces deployment cost and maintenance complexity.

 The common denominator: environments where maintenance cost exceeds energy cost, and where a regime-stable architecture may provide operational advantages over battery-dependent alternatives.